Journey to the Past: Music, Memory and Identity

 All workshops will take place from 3:00 – 5:00 pm except as noted.
 All sessions will be in person this year.

 - Study the themes, music, and background of Anastasia

 - Meet with guest speakers and artists from various fields

 - Examine notions of family, memory, and their connection with music

 - Work on homework and assignments and enjoy a provided snack each in-person session

 - Create a final project, which they will present at the last class

 For more information and to register, please email Peggy Terhune at [email protected]

-The Sound of Social Change is a grant-funded program sponsored by the American Savings Foundation.
+Journey to the Past is a grant-funded program sponsored by the American Savings Foundation.